Equality Champions Awards for Clubs and Societies

 Conditions of Entry

-- The application must be made by a club or society who are registered in Trinity College Dublin for the 2017/18 academic year
+- The application must be made by a club or society who are registered in Trinity College Dublin for the current academic year

 - The application must be made by a member of the club or society committee

-- The application must be received by 5pm on Monday 19 March 2018
+- The application must be received by the deadline

 - The application must focus on one specific event or other initiative run by the club or society (however, there is no limit to the number of applications a club or society can make, relating to different events / initiatives)